erdemduman/Flutter-Clean-Architecture-With-Modules/README.md

-# Flutter Modular Clean Architecture
+# Flutter Modular Clean Architecture (UNIT TESTS WILL BE UPDATED!)

 This is an example base project for Flutter developers who would like to use multiple packages/modules with clean architecture in their project.